RLE-Foundation/rllte-copilot/README.md

 python app.py
 ```

-After that, launch the browser and you'll see the following page:
+Launch the browser and you'll see the following page:

 <div align=center>
 <br>